-In order to provide highly specialized cancer therapies, Children's Hospital offers a range of early-phase clinical trials through our own research programs as well as through participation in Children's Oncology Group (COG), an organization dedicated to studying childhood cancer.
+In order to provide highly specialized cancer therapies, Children's Hospital offers a range of clinical trials through our own research programs as well as through participation in Children's Oncology Group (COG), an organization comprised of the world’s experts dedicated to studying childhood cancer.
 Our team's commitment to research ranks us as one of the top programs enrolling patients in clinical trials.
 This means our patients and their families benefit from nationwide research in childhood cancer.
-In addition, Children's Hospital is a COG Phase 1 Center, which means that children with difficult-to-cure types of cancer benefit from early phase clinical research trials to explore new therapies.
+In addition, Children's Hospital is a member of several early-phase research consortia, which means that children with difficult-to-cure types of cancer benefit from access to early phase clinical research trials to explore new therapies.

 Join the Young Adult Oncology Group

 Young adults who have received or currently are receiving cancer treatment may need special support.
 Learn more.